core-wg/yang-cbor/draft-ietf-core-sid.md

 {{BCP100}}, <!-- XXX xml2rfc bug-->
 which allows for the early allocation process to be employed.

+### Publication of the SID file

+The SID file SHOULD be included in internet-drafts approved for publication as RFCs as a source code block.
+This SID file is to be extracted by IANA and put into the Registry along with the YANG module.
+The SID file MUST NOT be published as part of the RFC: the IANA Registry is authoritative and a link is to be inserted in the RFC.

 ### Initial contents of the registry {#ietf-iana-sid-range-initial-contents}

 Initial entries in this registry are as follows: